React21S/Moped_storage/Oyinloye_Femi_moped.md

-way to write the code programme
+way to write the code programme step by step
 1. json file
 2. readAndWrite.js
 3. is better to create mopedAdaptor for easy access
 4. MopeFunctionLayer.js
 5. statusCode
 6. MopedStorageLayer